mxcl/PromiseKit/README.markdown

 |  7.1  |  2.1  | 2          | [swift-2.0-minimal-changes] | ![ci-20]  |
 |  7.0  |  2.0  | 2          | [swift-2.0-minimal-changes] | ![ci-20]  |

-We do **not** usually backport fixes to these branches, but pull-requests are welcome.
+We do **not** usually backport fixes to these branches, but pull requests are welcome.

 # Extensions

 Promises are only as useful as the asynchronous tasks they represent, thus we have converted (almost) all of Apple’s APIs to Promises.
-The default CocoaPod comes with promises UIKit and Foundation, the rest are accessed by specifying additional subspecs in your `Podfile`, eg:
+The default CocoaPod comes with promises UIKit and Foundation; the rest are accessed by specifying additional subspecs in your `Podfile`, e.g.:

 ```ruby
 pod "PromiseKit/MapKit"        # MKDirections().promise().then { /*…*/ }
 pod "PromiseKit/CoreLocation"  # CLLocationManager.promise().then { /*…*/ }
 ```

-All our extensions are separate repositories at the [PromiseKit org ](https://github.com/PromiseKit).
+All our extensions are in separate repositories at the [PromiseKit org](https://github.com/PromiseKit).

 For Carthage specify the additional repositories in your `Cartfile`: